opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 ### Implementation details for WASM Git

+Exploring using WASM Git to replace isomorphic git in Inlang [here](https://github.com/nikitavoloboev/git-sdk).

+Still some issues to resolve.

 > Currently exploring this approach to rebuild current Inlang editor with libgit2

 > check maybe Emscripten has option to change output of lg2.js generated